-IARC Chief Scientist and President’s Professor of Global Change
+IARC Chief Scientist and President’s Professor of Global Change (affiliated faculty)

 Dr. Walsh has been central to IARC’s success and public profile, leading many of the organization’s strongest research and outreach efforts.
 In addition to extensive publications, he is the co-author of the textbook Severe and Hazardous Weather.